 You're in a massive calorie deficit, and you want to increase it some more with cardio?
 You must be crazy!

 But, in all seriousness, you don't need cardio.
 That is unless you're pretty sedentary and want to increase calories burned, which potentially allows you more food and makes a mini cut, possible.

 So the general rule is to do as little cardio as possible.

 Modify training volume and intensity during a mini cut.
 And don't include cardio unless you have to.

 "Filling Nutritious Foods And Fuelling Your Workouts Is The Priority"

 What you eat becomes all the more important on a mini cut.

-Filling foods become a must in order to help you adhere to your deficit.
+Filling foods become a must to help you adhere to your deficit.
 Prioritising nutrient-dense foods will help.
-Lean protein, low calorie veg and fruit, are all good inclusions to your diet.
+Lean protein, low-calorie veg and fruit, are all good inclusions to your diet.
 Don't waste calories on fruit juices and sodas that don't fill you up.
 Yes, you can have them, but think about what will work best for adherence.

 The 80/20 rule is somewhat cliche, but it works well.
 Aim for 80% of your calories to come from fresh meat, fish, dairy, vegetables, and fruit.
 The remaining 20% can be used on those more indulgent treats.

 And spare a thought for fibre.
 Often, fibre intake suffers on a low-calorie diet, so aim for 30g per day to maintain optimal digestive health.
 Prioritising high fibre vegetables and wholegrain carbohydrates will help.
 But if you struggle, supplementing with a product such as Psyllium Husk, might help you hit your target without adding too many extra calories.